Back to Health News & Stories

 Build a support system, as well.
 Having friends, family, or coworkers behind you can provide motivation and accountability as you work to achieve your goal.

 Don’t get discouraged if you have setbacks.
 It takes time and consistency to achieve anything.
-Think how good you’ll feel in the end, and how ready you’ll be to tackle next year’s challenge.
+Think of how good you’ll feel in the end, and how ready you’ll be to tackle next year’s challenge.

 Virtua Health’s primary care practices offer in-person and telehealth appointments to help you live your healthiest life.